 Initial machine monitoring solutions for the food processing industry required complex and time-consuming installation protocols, causing engineering crews to run cables or mount detailed bracket-and-screw systems.
 Some systems required internal installation — a messy process requiring opening up a machine, completing installation and extensive cleanup, all of which increased threats to food products’ risk of contamination from exposure to the outside environment.
 Further, after all this labor, many of these sensors didn’t provide accurate or easily accessible information about machine performance, and most didn’t provide round-the-clock insight into a system’s operation trends and health.
 It’s not surprising that against this backdrop many maintenance and factory managers opted for a run-to-failure approach.

-Fortunately, modern sensor systems for the food processing market are much easier to launch and provide more transparent and accessible data.
-Newer sensors are mounted externally to machines — rather than internally — and installation takes less than an hour.
+Fortunately, modern condition monitoring sensor systems for the food processing market are much easier to launch and provide more transparent and accessible data.
+For example, newer vibration measurement sensors are mounted externally to machines — rather than internally — and installation takes less than an hour.
 Once installation is complete, data becomes accessible immediately via desktop machines or mobile devices.
 Built from advanced cloud-based technology, the sensors send information continuously to maintenance teams.
 Every team member can see all data seamlessly in real time, so there’s time to discuss and assess trends in machine performance and determine how to further assess the machine’s behavior and draw conclusions about when and how to address early-stage abnormalities based on measurement.

-Food processors using the CM software and sensors can benefit from a fast and non-invasive setup protocol, build an informative performance history and make more strategic maintenance decisions.
+Food processors using the condition monitoring software and sensors can benefit from a fast and non-invasive setup protocol, build an informative performance history and make more strategic maintenance decisions.
 Personnel can track an asset’s performance (whether it falls below or lasts beyond normal expected specifications), which can then inform future equipment acquisition plans.
-Data from the system can influence strategic maintenance planning, while also minimizing asset downtime.
+Vibration analysis data from the system can influence strategic maintenance planning, while also minimizing asset downtime.